-Some of the ideation behind this game came from formal debates but those are equally limited just the same as the board games named above, most conversations don't follow formal logic rules, and even if they did, most people don't believe or aren't willing to admit they've lost an argument even if they are aware of the rules of logic.
-So this game integrates the subjective internal frameworks people use to keep track of whether they are winning or losing territory in verbal debates by basing the objective true fusion between objective and subjective forms of argumentation. instead of pure logos.
+Some of the ideation behind this game came from formal debates but those are equally limited just the same as the board games named above, as most conversations don't follow formal logic rules, and even if they did, most people don't believe or aren't willing to admit they've lost an argument even if they are aware of the rules of logic.
+So this game integrates the subjective internal frameworks people use to keep track of whether they are winning or losing territory in verbal debates by basing the true fusion between objective and subjective forms of argumentation. instead of pure logos.
 Because of the nature of how this game is set up, you can play with people without them knowing they are playing.
 Further, this does not use an said, this obviously does not tell you who is actually right about an argument, but it